 Do you carry backup equipment?/Do you have a backup plan in the case of an emergency?

-If your photographer drops the camera and it becomes damaged, he/she will no longer be able to finish photographing your day without a backup camera, lens etc. What happens if it rains on your wedding day?
+If your photographer drops the camera and it becomes damaged, he/she will no longer be able to finish photographing your day without a backup camera, lenses, lighting gear, etc. What happens if it rains on your wedding day?
+What if the light is just plain bad because something unexpected caused a delay in your timeline?
 What if your photographer is too sick to work?
-Knowing the answers to these questions ahead of time is vital to ensuring your wedding day goes off without a hitch.
+Knowing the answers to these questions ahead of time is key to ensuring your wedding day runs smoothly, even if unexpected circumstances arise.

 Can I see an entire wedding gallery?

-A photographer’s portfolio and social media stream is often times a highlight reel of their very best images.
-Viewing an entire gallery (or multiple galleries) can give you a better idea of what to expect.
-Not every photo may be as dramatic or glamorous as the bride and groom portraits- this is not uncommon, but having the right expectations set ahead of time can help you avoid miscommunication and disappointment.
+A photographer’s portfolio and social media stream is oftentimes a highlight reel of their very best images.
+Viewing an entire gallery (or multiple galleries, even better!) can give you a better idea of what to expect.
+Not every photo may be as dramatic or glamorous as the bride and groom portraits in their portfolio- this is not uncommon, but having the right expectations set ahead of time can help you avoid miscommunication and disappointment.

 What is your cancellation policy?